tldr-pages/tldr/pages/common/tlmgr-pinning.md

 `pinning add {{repository}} {{package(s)}}`

-- Any packages recorded in the pinning file matching the <package>s for the given repository are removed:
+- Remove any packages recorded in the pinning file matching the packages for the given repository:

 `pinning remove {{repository}} {{package(s)}}`